Microsoft Edge is getting even more secure, but there's a catch

 CET will only work on modern processors

 Unfortunately, if you're not running either of these then you won't be able to enable the feature.
-With many of us still working from home and reliant on Microsoft Edge as part of hybrid working setups, CET should go some way to blocking remotely delivered exploits, meaning catastrophe is averted if anything goes sideways while at home.
+With many of us still working from home and reliant on Microsoft Edge as part of hybrid working setups, CET should go some way to blocking remotely delivered exploits, meaning catastrophe is thankfully averted if anything goes sideways while working from home.

 Microsoft has been busy tinkering with lots of its product ecosystem of late, including plans for Microsoft Teams phones to be used as walkie-talkies in a nostalgic throwback to the days of analog.